 There are more than a few reasons why Krabi, Thailand is one of the best places to vacation.
-I mean, if you're into Harry Potter Hostels, some bomb food and beautiful beaches,you'll love Krabi.
-Even though there is so much to do here, there is one hike that shouldn't be missed — Tiger Cave Temple!
+I mean, if you're into Harry Potter Hostels, some bomb food and beautiful beaches, you'll love Krabi.
+If hiking in the Thai islands sounds like an adventure you need, you must check out — Tiger Cave Temple!

 What Is Tiger Cave Temple?

 Unfortunately (or fortunately?) there's no tigers along this hike so the name is a bit misleading.
 However there are plenty of monkeys so yep, it's going to be an adventure.